 Several different mutations are involved, most affecting the SCN5A gene that encodes the α-subunit of the voltage-dependent cardiac sodium channel.
 Typically, patients have no structural heart disease.
 Nevertheless, relationships with other genetic and acquired structural heart diseases are increasingly being recognized, as are overlap syndromes with long QT syndrome type 3 and with arrhythmogenic right ventricular dysplasia (ARVD).

 In some patients, Brugada syndrome has no clinical expression.
 However, in many patients it leads to syncope or sudden cardiac death due to polymorphic ventricular tachycardia and ventricular fibrillation.
 Events occur more often at night and are not usually related to exercise.
-Events may also be brought on by fever and by treatment with certain drugs including Na channel blockers, β-blockers, tricyclic antidepressants, lithium, and cocaine.
+Events may also be brought on by fever and by treatment with certain drugs including sodium channel blockers, beta-blockers, tricyclic antidepressants, lithium, and cocaine.